 Volkswagen expects the ID.4 to account for a third of the brand’s electric car sales by 2025, Ralf Brandstätter, its CEO, and Thomas Ulbrich, the member of the board of management responsible for e-mobility, had revealed in October last year.
-By 2025, VW aims to have sales of 1.5 million electric vehicles annually, with half a million accounted by the ID.4 electric SUV alone.
-The carmaker certainly has a strategy in place to ensure the VW ID.4 tops electric vehicles sales chart.
+By 2025, VW aims to have 1.5 million electric vehicles sold annually, with half a million accounted for by the ID.4 electric SUV alone.
+The carmaker certainly has a strategy to ensure the VW ID.4 tops the sales of electric vehicles.

-In its advertising, VW says the ID.4 is a car for “the millions, not the milliona ires,” and while the USD 39,995 price of the ID.4 is higher than the average price of a new car purchased in the United States (which is around USD 36,000), after federal EV tax credits of USD 7,500 the VW ID.4’s price falls to USD 32,495.
+In its advertising, VW says the ID.4 is a car for “the millions, not the millionaires,” and while the USD 39,995 price of the ID.4 is higher than the average price of a new car purchased in the United States (which is around USD 36,000), after potential federal EV tax credits of USD 7,500 the ID.4’s price falls to USD 32,495.

-At this price segment, VW says the ID.4 will compete with gas-powered crossovers and SUVs like the Honda CR-V, Nissan Rogue and Toyota RAV4, or entry level electric hatchbacks like the Nissan Leaf and Chevrolet Bolt.
-The Tesla Model 3 is currently priced from USD 37,990-54,990 and may give the VW ID.4 some competition on price, however, the Model Y, which has a similar crossover shape as the ID.4 is priced at a premium at USD 49,990 for the long range variant and a stiff USD 59,990 for the Performance model.
+At this price segment, the ID.4 will compete with gas-powered crossovers and SUVs like the Honda CR-V, Nissan Rogue, and Toyota RAV4, or entry-level electric hatchbacks like the Nissan Leaf and Chevrolet Bolt.
+The Tesla Model 3 is currently priced from USD 37,990-54,990 and may give the VW ID.4 some competition on price.
+However, the Model Y, which has a similar crossover shape as the ID.4, is priced at a premium at USD 49,990 for the long-range variant and a stiff USD 59,990 for the Performance model.